SUU Seal (for official use only)

 6. Assistant Vice President for Marketing and Communication

 5. Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the University shall notify the campus community using the procedures found at www.suu.edu/ad/em.
 The University shall determine the appropriate segment or segments of the campus community to receive a notification, determine the content of the notification, and initiate the notification system.
-The University shall, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless responsible authorities determine that such notification will compromise efforts to contain, respond to, or otherwise mitigate the emergency.
+The University shall, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless responsible authorities determine that such notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 6. The University shall biannually test the University's emergency response and evacuation procedures, which can be found at www.suu.edu/ad/em under emergency procedures.